Sarah Jane Shoenfeld

 "'A Strictly White Residential Section': The Rise and Demise of Racially Restrictive Covenants in Bloomingdale," Washington History 29: 1, Spring 2017.

-Developing book proposal for biography of mid-20th century DC activist Julius Hobson, a leader in demanding equal education for Black students, Black access to housing and employment, Black political leadership, and statehood for DC.
+Writing a young adult book about mid-20th century DC activist Julius Hobson, a leader in demanding equal education for Black students, Black access to housing and employment, Black political leadership, and statehood for DC.

 Mapping Spatial Violence: dispossession, public housing, and “new communities,” Society for Architectural Historians Latrobe Chapter, Feb.
 23, 2021